statechannels/nitro-protocol/docs/adjudicator/force-move-intro.md

 ---

 :::tip
-State channels are a layer 2 technique for allowing high throughput transactions with instant finality, supported by an underlying blockchain.
-Assets are typically held on chain in escrow, and their ultimate dispersal is dictated by an outcome: information stored and updated off-chain in the state channel.
+In Nitro protocol assets are held on chain in escrow, and their ultimate dispersal is dictated by an **outcome**: information stored and updated off-chain in the state channel.
 :::

 ForceMove is a state channel execution framework.
 It

 1. Specifies a programmable state format,
 2. Enables disputes to be adjudicated,
-3. Allows for _outcomes_ to be registered against a unique `channelId`.
+3. Allows for an **outcome** to be registered against a unique `channelId`.

 ### Programmable